ragor114/InsertDiffusion/README.md

 The implementation supports two different running modes:

 1. **image mode** - allows to "render" a preexisting image (arbitrary, as long as the background is white alternatively the object can be extracted from the original background by providing an object description) into an arbitrary background
-2. **point mode** - allows to create bike outlines from a point cloud and then insert the "rendered" bikes into an arbitrary background
+2. **point mode** - *(not central to our research)* allows to create bike outlines from a point cloud and then insert the "rendered" bikes into an arbitrary background

 In addition, the implementation offers the option to colorize the preexisting or generated images.
 When not using already colored images this drastically improves realism.